cgu872/Incompressible-CFD-Solver---Python/README.md

 $$

 Firstly, we will read the setting files<br>
-calculate the mesh data, like faceCentroids, faceSf, faceAreas, elementCentroids, elementVolumes, faceCF, faceCf, faceFf, faceWeights initialize fields, Ufield,pfield set the boundary condition on the fields calculate the mass flux calculate the cell gradients and boundary face gradients discrete the Momentum equation, and solve discrete the Continuity equation, and solve
+calculate the mesh data, like faceCentroids, faceSf, faceAreas, elementCentroids, elementVolumes, faceCF, faceCf, faceFf, faceWeights<br>
+initialize fields, Ufield,pfield<br>
+set the boundary condition on the fields<br>
+calculate the mass flux<br>
+calculate the cell gradients and boundary face gradients<br>
+discrete the Momentum equation, and solve<br>
+discrete the Continuity equation, and solve<br>